Juniper/contrail/README.md

 Available Commands:
-  generate    generate code from schema help        Help about any command package     make a dep and rpm package
+  generate    generate code from schema help        Help about any command package     make a deb and rpm package

 Flags:
   -h, --help   help for contrailutil